medpie/Data-to-Persistence-Module/README.md

 ## Overview

 This repository contains a Python module for performing persistent homology computations using the GUDHI library.
-The code implements several functions to analyze the topological features of point cloud data through the construction of Rips complexes and biRips complexes.
-It also provides mappings between homology groups of different dimensions.
+Given a 2D dataset, the main function `data_to_pModule()` creates a persistence module that can be analyzed for decomposibility
+(barcode admissibility) with `is_barcode_admissible()` function in repository `Barcode Admissible MPM`.

 ## Requirements